marcio-azevedo/presentations/README.md

 # presentations

-Private repo tos tore templates and resources regarding presentations.
+Private repo to store templates and resources regarding presentations.